-- The bilge pumps are vital to the safety of your boat. - Test the bilge pumps often to make sure they are working properly.
+- The bilge pump is vital to the safety of your boat. - Test the bilge pump often to make sure it is working properly.

-To test each bilge pump:
+To test the bilge pump:

-- 1. One at a time, turn On the bilge pump switches at the helm. - 2.
-Make sure that water in the bilge is pumped overboard. - If there is water in the bilge and the pump motor is running, but not pumping, inspect the discharge hose for a kink.
-If the discharge hose looks okay, check the bilge pump housing for clogging debris.
+- 1. Turn On the bilge pump switch at the helm. - 2.
+Make sure that water in the bilge is pumped overboard. - If there is water in the bilge and the pump motor is running, but not pumping, inspect the discharge hose for a kink or collapsed area. - If the discharge hose looks okay, check the bilge pump housing for clogging debris (see below).